 If a patient continues to experience symptoms of plantar fasciitis, even after initial treatments, they may not be fully treating the underlying cause of their plantar fasciitis pain.
 This can result in reoccurrences – particularly for active patients and patients who spend a great deal of time on their feet.
 When evaluating treatment options available, it’s important to consult an experienced pedorthist to determine the appropriate treatment option.

 Want to avoid a recurrence of plantar fasciitis?
-Here are some preventative steps you can take.
+Here are some tips for plantar fasciitis prevention.

 Put Your Feet Up